 Whatever method you use to begin your writing is up to you, we are all unique, but you should think as carefully about your theme as you do about your story.

 As writers, we should pay attention when choosing our themes and you will find some help with this here.

 We should only choose those themes that interest us hugely.
 If we don’t, we risk abandoning our projects before completion.
 We also risk producing dull, uninspired writing.

 This is why writing about themes merely because you feel they are currently ‘on trend’ is a mistake.

 If you are only writing a specific story to try to catch a wave of popularity your writing will not be authentic.

-You will not be able to instill your stories with a genuine passion and your story will be no different from thousands of other stories.
+You will not be able to write your stories with a genuine passion and your story will be no different from thousands of other stories.